 CD8: Cell surface glycoprotein, usually on cytotoxic T‐cells, that recognizes MHC class I molecules on target cells.

-central memory: Immunological memory that is dependent on CCR7+ T-cells which, under the influence of chemokines, travel to secondary lymphoid organs where they give rise to CCR7– effector memory T-cells.
+central memory: Immunological memory that is dependent on CCR7+ T‐cells that, under the influence of chemokines, travel to secondary lymphoid organs where they give rise to CCR7− effector memory T‐cells.

 central tolerance: Specific immunological tolerance due to the induction of lymphocyte apoptosis or anergy within the primary lymphoid organs (bone marrow in the case of B‐cell tolerance and the thymus for T‐cells).

-chemokines: A family of structurally-related cytokines which selectively induce chemotaxis and activation of leukocytes.
-They also play important roles in lymphoid organ development, cell compartmentalization within lymphoid tissues, Th1/Th2 development, angiogenesis and wound healing.
+chemokines: A family of structurally related cytokines that selectively induce chemotaxis and activation of leukocytes.
+They also play important roles in lymphoid organ development, cell compartmentalization within lymphoid tissues, Th1/Th2 development, angiogenesis, and wound healing.

 chemotaxis: Movement of cells up a concentration gradient of chemotactic factors.

-citrullination: The enzymatic conversion, by peptidyl arginine deiminase, of an arginine in a protein to a cittruline.
+citrullination: The enzymatic conversion, by peptidyl arginine deiminase, of an arginine in a protein to a citrulline.

-class switch recombination: The recombination of immunoglobulin heavy chain constant region gene segments, e.g. switching from Cu and Cδ to Cγ1 to convert an IgM (and IgD) antibody into an IgG1 antibody.
+class switch recombination: The recombination of immunoglobulin heavy chain constant region gene segments (e.g., switching from Cμ and Cδ to Cγ1 to convert an IgM (and IgD) antibody into an IgG1 antibody).

 clonal selection: The selection and activation by antigen of a lymphocyte bearing a complementary receptor, which then proliferates to form an expanded clone.